jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 ## Class **`ParallelCNN`** Overview
 The class `ParallelCNN` is a subclass of `SequenceEncoder` and represents a parallel convolutional neural network (CNN) encoder.
 It is used for encoding input sequences, which can be embedded and processed through multiple parallel convolutional layers.

-The `ParallelCNN` class has several parameters that can be set during initialization.
+The `ParallelCNN` class has various parameters that can be set during initialization to configure the behavior of the encoder.
 Some of the important parameters include:

-- `should_embed`: A boolean indicating whether the input sequence should be embedded using embeddings.
+- `should_embed`: A boolean indicating whether the input sequence should be embedded using an embedding layer.
 - `vocab`: A list representing the vocabulary of the input feature to encode.
 - `representation`: A string indicating the type of representation for the embeddings, either "dense" or "sparse".
-- `embedding_size`: An integer representing the size of the embeddings.
+- `embedding_size`: An integer specifying the size of the embeddings.
-- `max_sequence_length`: An optional integer indicating the maximum length of the input sequence.
+- `max_sequence_length`: An optional integer specifying the maximum length of the input sequence.
 - `embeddings_trainable`: A boolean indicating whether the embeddings should be trainable during the training process.
 - `pretrained_embeddings`: A filepath to a file containing pre-trained embeddings in the GloVe format.
 - `embeddings_on_cpu`: A boolean indicating whether the embeddings should be stored in regular memory and processed on the CPU.
 - `conv_layers`: A list of dictionaries containing the parameters for each convolutional layer, such as `filter_size`, `num_filters`, `pool`, `norm`, and `activation`.
-- `num_conv_layers`: An integer indicating the number of parallel convolutional layers.
+- `num_conv_layers`: An integer specifying the number of parallel convolutional layers.
-- `filter_size`: An integer representing the width of the 1D convolutional filter.
+- `filter_size`: An integer specifying the width of the 1D convolutional filter.
-- `num_filters`: An integer representing the number of filters (output channels) for the 1D convolution.
+- `num_filters`: An integer specifying the number of filters (output channels) for the convolutional layers.
-- `pool_function`: A string indicating the pooling function to be used after the convolution operation.
+- `pool_function`: A string indicating the pooling function to use after the convolution operation.
-- `pool_size`: An integer representing the size of the max pooling operation.
+- `pool_size`: An integer specifying the size of the max pooling operation.
 - `fc_layers`: A list of dictionaries containing the parameters for each fully connected layer, such as `output_size`, `norm`, and `activation`.
-- `num_fc_layers`: An integer indicating the number of stacked fully connected layers.
+- `num_fc_layers`: An integer specifying the number of stacked fully connected layers.
-- `output_size`: An integer representing the size of the output of a fully connected layer.
+- `output_size`: An integer specifying the size of the output of a fully connected layer.
 - `use_bias`: A boolean indicating whether to use bias in the convolutional and fully connected layers.
 - `weights_initializer`: A string or dictionary specifying the initializer to use for the weights.
 - `bias_initializer`: A string or dictionary specifying the initializer to use for the biases.
-- `norm`: A string indicating the type of normalization to be applied.
+- `norm`: A string specifying the normalization method to use.
-- `activation`: A string indicating the activation function to be used.
+- `activation`: A string specifying the activation function to use.
 - `dropout`: A boolean indicating whether to apply dropout before returning the encoder output.
-- `reduce_output`: A string indicating how to reduce the output tensor of the convolutional layers along the sequence length dimension.
+- `reduce_output`: A string specifying how to reduce the output tensor of the convolutional layers along the sequence length dimension.

-The `ParallelCNN` class overrides the `forward` method to perform the forward pass of the encoder.
-It takes an input tensor and an optional mask tensor and returns the encoder output.
-The input tensor is first embedded if `should_embed` is True, and then passed through the parallel convolutional layers.
-The output of the convolutional layers is then reduced along the sequence length dimension if `reduce_output` is not None.
-Finally, the reduced output is passed through the fully connected layers if `reduce_output` is not None.
+The `ParallelCNN` class implements the `forward` method, which performs the forward pass of the encoder.
+It takes an input tensor and an optional mask tensor and returns the encoder output as a dictionary.

-The `ParallelCNN` class also provides methods for getting the schema class, accessing the input and output shapes of the encoder, and logging debug information.
+The class also provides methods for getting the schema class, accessing the input and output shapes of the encoder, and logging debug information.

+Overall, the `ParallelCNN` class provides a flexible and configurable implementation of a parallel CNN encoder for sequence encoding tasks.

 ### Method **`__init__`** Overview
 The `__init__` method is the constructor method of a class.
 It is called when an object of the class is created.
 In this specific code, the `__init__` method initializes the object of the class with various parameters and assigns default values to them if not provided.